themathgeek13/asst0/README.md

 values.
 For the curious, a complete specification for this CPU can be found at
 <https://ark.intel.com/products/97129/Intel-Core-i7-7700K-Processor-8M-Cache-up-to-4_50-GHz>.

-Note: We will grade your analysis of code assuming it is run on myth machines, however for kicks, you may also want to run these programs on your own machine.
+Note: We expect you to report on the performance of code run on the Stanford myth machines, however for kicks, you may also want to run the programs in this assignment on your own machine.
 (You will first need to install the Intel SPMD Program Compiler (ISPC) available here: <http://ispc.github.com/>).
 Feel free to include your findings from running code on other machines in your report as well, just be very clear what machine you were running on.

 To get started:

 1. ISPC is needed to compile many of the programs used in this assignment.
-ISPC is currently installed on the myth machines in the directory `/afs/.ir/users/k/a/kayvonf/public/cs348v/ispc`. __You will need to add this directory to your system path, or download ISPC compiler binaries locally from <http://ispc.github.io/downloads.html>__.
+ISPC is currently installed on the myth machines in the directory `/afs/.ir/users/k/a/kayvonf/public/cs348k/ispc`. __You will need to add this directory to your system path, or download ISPC compiler binaries locally from <http://ispc.github.io/downloads.html>__.
-2. We will be distributing assignment starter code via git repos hosted on [github](https://github.com/stanford-cs348v/asst1).
-Clone the assignment 1 starter code using: `git@github.com:stanford-cs348v/asst1.git`
+2. We will be distributing assignment starter code via git repos hosted on [github](https://github.com/stanford-cs348k/asst0).
+Clone the assignment 1 starter code using: `git@github.com:stanford-cs348k/asst0.git`

 ## Program 1: Parallel Fractal Generation Using Pthreads (25 points) ##

-Build and run the code in the `prog1_mandelbrot_threads/` directory of the Assignment 1 code base.
+Build and run the code in the `prog1_mandelbrot_threads/` directory of the code base.
 This program produces the image file `mandelbrot-serial.ppm`, which is a visualization of a famous set of complex numbers called the Mandelbrot set.
 (Most platforms have a .ppm view.
 For example, to view the resulting images remotely, use `ssh -Y`